Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games: Co-investment with Payoff Sharing

-\paragraph{Discussion on Bargaining Power and Exploration} In modeling the payoff-sharing process, it is essential to account for how real-world negotiations typically unfold.
+In modeling the payoff-sharing process, it is essential to account for how real-world negotiations typically unfold.
 To this end, we incorporate two practical considerations that can significantly influence the eventual allocation of cooperative gains: \emph{bargaining power} and \emph{selective sharing} behavior.

-First, the distribution of the shared payoff is shaped not only by the disagreement point but also by the relative bargaining strength of each operator.
+\paragraph{Discussion on Bargaining Power and Exploration} First, the payoff allocation can be shaped by the relative bargaining strength of each operator.
 In practice, an operator's bargaining position is often tied to its level of financial commitment: those who contribute a greater proportion of the total co-investment generally wield greater influence in negotiations and, consequently, command a proportionally larger share of the cooperative benefits.
-To formalize this relationship, define the bargaining weight~$\alpha_i$ of operator~$i$ as:
+To formalize this relationship, define the bargaining power~$\alpha_i$ of operator~$i$ as:

 This formulation ensures that the influence of each operator in determining the final payoff allocation is directly proportional to its contribution to the joint investment pool.

 Second, in many real-world contexts, primary investors may be willing to share only the surplus value that is generated beyond their own operational network, keeping the internally generated benefits for themselves.
 To capture such selective sharing, we introduce a binary parameter~$\epsilon_i \in \{0,1\}$ representing operator~$i$'s willingness to share the cooperative surplus.
 This parameter modifies both the total shareable payoff~$q_i$ and the operator's resulting benefit~$v_i$, as follows: